kabirvirji/lol/README.md

 One last thing worth mentioning is writing unit tests.
 Both for the backend and frontend.
 Ideally, we would write our tests first :)

+> Justifying the service worker

+The service worker wasn't needed for this specific application, since it was a small test app (also the service worker is only enabled after running `npm build`).
+However, if this were a large scale production application, the service worker would be ideal since it improves the latency using caching.
+Additionally, it helps if you have a wide array of users with varying network connections.
+Having the service worker as a "middle man" helps with a lot of things out of box such as app stability.